-ISLa constraints can be specified manually, but also mined from existing input samples.
-For this, our ISLearn prototype uses a catalog of common patterns (such as the ones above), instantiates these over input elements, and retains those candidates that hold for the inputs observed and whose instantiations are fully accepted by input-processing programs.
+ISLa constraints can be mined from existing input samples.
+For this, our ISLearn prototype uses a catalog of common patterns, instantiates these over input elements, and retains those candidates that hold for the inputs observed and whose instantiations are fully accepted by input-processing programs.
 The resulting constraints can then again be used for fuzzing and parsing.